Aunsiels/Mesh_Bee/doc/documentation.md

 ![meshbee](https://raw.githubusercontent.com/Aunsiels/Mesh_Bee/master/doc/MeshBeeArchitecture.jpg)

 The MeshBee firmware is built on an OS provided by NXP, **JenOs**, and a **SDK for Low Energy Zigbee**, also provided by NXP.
-It is important to know that because sometimes, we shall not find the functions we are looking for (as interrupt-liked functions) in the MeshBee Framework but directly in the librairy provided by NXP.
+It is important to know that because sometimes, I shall not find the functions I am looking for (as interrupt-liked functions) in the MeshBee Framework but directly in the librairy provided by NXP.

 Let's look inside the firmware.
-If you are used to **arduino programming**, you will find the same kind of architecture.
-The AUPS (Arduino-ful User Programming Space) provides you two functions : a **setup and a loop function**.
+I am used to **arduino programming**.
+I found the same kind of architecture.
+The AUPS (Arduino-ful User Programming Space) provides me two functions : a **setup and a loop function**.
 The setup function is called during the initialization of the system and the loop function is called periodically (it is possible to specify the period).

-In the middle, you can see the four modes of the MeshBee :
+In the middle, there are the four modes of the MeshBee :

 * **AT** : this is an **interactive mode**.
-You just have to send easy commands to the MeshBee and it will answer in a beautiful way.
-To go to AT mode from everywhere, you have to type ***+++***
+I just have to send easy commands to the MeshBee and it will answer in a beautiful way.
+To go to AT mode from everywhere, I have to type ***+++***
 * **API** : this is a more effective and formatted way to communicate with the MCU.
-Thanks to it, you can call AT function from inside and outside the MCU, via UART for example.
-You can also send query to other nodes through the network thanks to the API commands.
+Thanks to it, I can call AT function from inside and outside the MCU, via UART for example.
+I can also send query to other nodes through the network thanks to the API commands.
 * **MCU** : this is the **arduino mode**.
-If you are not in this mode, the arduino loop will not be executed.
+If I am not in this mode, the arduino loop will not be executed.
 * **Data** : this is a **transparent mode** : all data received on the Zigbee network are directly transmitted to UART and all data sent via UART are broadcasted on the network.

 The last thing to understand about this firmware is the **Suli** interface.
 This is a general librairy created by SeeedStudio.
 The goal is to make the interaction with GPIOs easier.
-So, for I2C, ADC,... we shall not need to call the functions from JenOs but we can use the easy functions provided by suli.
+So, for I2C, ADC,...
+I shall not need to call the functions from JenOs but we can use the easy functions provided by suli.
+However, I will need more advanced functions later.

 ### Important Documents